What does it mean to be ethical in a world of AI?

 The Carl G. Grefenstette Center for Ethics in Science, Technology, and Law at Duquesne University invites any faculty (full time or part time) from any college or university in the United States to apply for the Grefenstette Faculty Scholars program for Academic Year 2024-2025.
 The Grefenstette Center seeks scholars from all academic areas and all backgrounds to contribute to the conversation around the responsible use of digital technology and its intersection with religious and/or theological studies, broadly construed.
 In keeping with the central mission of the Center to interrogate modern technologies through the lens of the Catholic faith tradition, the Center is particularly interested in Catholic theological responses to modern technologies, such as generative AI, but also welcomes applications from scholars of other Christian traditions, scholars of non-Christian traditions, as well as scholars of the sociology or philosophy of religion.

 The goal of the program is to cultivate a research cohort, to provide peer support, and to generate new and innovative research paths in the intersection of technology and religious studies, especially given the recent development of generative AI.
-All Scholars will receive a stipend of up to $2000 for the year and benefit from the feedback, accountability, and encouragement of a research cohort.
+All Scholars will receive a stipend of $2000 for the year, participate in monthly discussions, and be part of a year-end virtual public roundtable.

 How does AI affect those in poverty?
 How can AI help create a more equitable world?
 On April 17, theologians Levi Checketts and Elonda Clay, machine learning scientist Ehi Nosakhare, and Grefenstette Center director John Slattery, came together on campus to discuss Dr. Checketts' latest book, "Poor Technology: Artificial Intelligence and the Experience of Poverty'!